 Relax on the front porch with a view of the vineyard and rose gardens, opt for the covered back patio overlooking our beautiful farm pond and state-of-the-art winery, or enjoy our “cottage” herb and rose garden with private bistro tables.

 Laurel Gray customers are welcome to bring their own picnic (only Laurel Gray wines allowed) or purchase one of our gourmet picnic baskets.
-Picnic baskets are available by pre-order only.
+Baskets must be pre-purchased at least two days in advance.
 Call (336) 468-9463 at least 48 hours in advance to place your order.
 Picnic baskets are as follows:

 - Cheese & Wine Basket